-ITHACA, N.Y. –– The man charged with sexually abusing a 10-year-old child in October has been sentenced to 6 months local incarceration, and 10 years probation following lock-up.
+ITHACA, N.Y. –– The man charged with sexually abusing a minor in October has been sentenced to 6 months local incarceration, and 10 years probation following lock-up.

 Remanu J. Phillips, 29, of Newfield, was charged, and pled guilty to first-degree felony sexual abuse back in the fall of 2019.
 Phillips is a local musician, having performed under the names Remanu Panther and Remanu Steele; as well as former staffer at the New Roots Charter School.